liles-eric/GenerativeAI-Research/notes/README.md

   - Videos
   - Graphics

-Don't forget to expand the folders to get to the good stuff - lol.
+Don't forget to expand the folders to get to the good stuff.

 Feel free to explore the folders for the necessary resources.